d-kleine/custexp_challenge/README.md

 * `timestamp`: The timestamp of the page visit, indicating the time of page load.
 * `gender`: The gender of the customer (the target variable).

-The path column corresponds to the URL path visited by the user.
 After training the model, the model will be used for *test.csv* to predict the gender of registered or non-registered customers.

 ## Approach